smushon/object-tracking/README.md

 This is not the prettiest code around, but it works.
 Usage can be understood from the code.
 Some parameters are not commandline, instead should edit code.

+Why MDNet?
+No special reason, but once started playing with it, decided to stick with it and base my project on it.